georchestra/mapstore2-cadastrapp/README.md

 **Requirements:**

-- Back-end of MapStore instance of GeoOrchestra running at `localhost:8080/mapstore` (edit `proxyConfig.js` to change it)
+- Back-end of MapStore instance of geoOrchestra running at `localhost:8080/mapstore` (edit `proxyConfig.js` to change it)
-- To test admin permission, it needs to run behind the security proxy of GeOrchestra
+- To test admin permission, it needs to run behind the security proxy of geOrchestra

 **Run in development mode:**